rootjaxk/Uni/Assembly.md

 # Assembly

 A program handwritten in assembly for the JASPER processor which took two characters as inputs and calculated the differences between them.
-I achieved 20/20 for this assignment.

 ![image](https://user-images.githubusercontent.com/87831546/144907004-247441c9-3982-4bc8-a8cf-762b8ca7f04d.png)